How will Technology Change Our Lives in Twenty Years?

 3. Less time spent on routine tasks

-Just 20 years ago, when you went to the grocery store, a checker had to remove each article from your basket and manually ring in the price of each item into a cash register.
+20 years ago, when you went to the grocery store, a checker had to remove each article from your basket.
+And manually ring in the price of each item into a cash register.
 Today, checkers simply run a bar code over a scanner – if there is even a checker at all.
-Checking out has become so easy, many people opt for a self-checkout rather than waiting in line to have someone do it for them.
+Checking out has become so easy.
+Many people opt for a self-checkout rather than waiting in line to have someone do it for them.

 All in all technological advancements are moving towards automation to take over our most mundane daily tasks, as well as the most mundane tasks in business, science and medicine.